-Funding of lead service line projects will be in ranked order.
-The Water Bank will offer up to 50% total project costs in principal forgiveness capped at \$1M, \$5M, \$18M per applicant/year (\$2M, \$10M, or \$36M in total project costs) based on the number of known lead service lines (<1,000; 1,000 to 5,000; or >5000) to replace lead lines in communities serving customers whose median household incomes (MHI) are less than the State MHI.
-All other systems will receive the base rate or Nano financing.
+Funding of lead service line projects will be in ranked order, with those systems receiving the loan interest rates of 50% principal forgiveness, 50% I-Bank Market Rate financing to replace lead lines in communities serving customers whose median household incomes are less than the State median household income.
+The principal forgiveness is capped at \$1M, \$5M, \$10M per applicant/year (\$2M, \$10M, or \$20M in total project costs) based on the number of known lead service lines (<1,000; 1,000 to 5,000; or > 5000).
+All other systems will receive the base rate, affordability rate, or Nano financing.